DenisBratchikov/DnD-5/README.md

-# DnD-5 info web-site

-Information for the Dangeon and Dragons 5th edition, version 2024 in russian language

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.